ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-uninstall-dynamic-web-twain.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Uninstall Dynamic Web TWAIN
+title: How To Uninstall Dynamic Web TWAIN
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Uninstall Dynamic Web TWAIN
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Uninstall Dynamic Web TWAIN
+description: How To Uninstall Dynamic Web TWAIN
 ---

-# Develop
+# Development

 ## How to uninstall Dynamic Web TWAIN?